Why Another Round?

 After a while, I found myself enjoying not having to cook… but I started to see my life as a whole was suffering from my lack of consistency and discipline.
 I became more lazy, less focused, and complacent.
 Part of that was grief, but it was also the terrible food.
 Crazy how something as simple as food can DRASTICALLY affect your entire life.
 Luckily, we had a few friends who’d decided to start their first rounds of Whole30, so we agreed to join them and squash our binging.

-So, since I’m doing another round, and SO MANY PEOPLE asking me about this crazy “diet” that I do, I decided to take a little bit better notes as I move through the next month.
+So, since I’m doing another round, and SO MANY PEOPLE have asked me about this crazy “diet” that I do, I decided to take a little bit better notes as I move through the next month.
 Hopefully you’ll enjoy my series: Whole30: Day in the Life.

 You can also read more of my thoughts from my very first round here.